Resources for Undergraduate Students

 Students attending institutions receiving less than $15 million federal support for science and engineering may also be selected to receive travel funding and lodging to attend the 3-day Undergraduate Education Program.

-Pfizer Undergraduate Student Travel Award
+Pfizer SOT Undergraduate Student Travel Award

 Deadline: October 9

-Previous Pfizer Undergraduate Student Travel Award Recipients
+Previous Pfizer SOT Undergraduate Student Travel Award Recipients

 Undergraduate Education Program

 This special program at the SOT Annual Meeting is hosted by the Committee for Diversity Initiatives.
 The full program from Saturday before the meeting starts through Monday is for students selected for Minority and Undergraduate Travel Awards.
 Any undergraduate student registering for the SOT Annual Meeting can sign up on the meeting registration form for the Sunday portion of the Program until all places are filled.
-This day includes introductory toxicology lectures, special sessions to learn more about applying for graduate school and being successful in graduate school, and the opportunity to meet one-on-one with directors of academic toxicology programs.
+This Sunday program includes introductory toxicology lectures, special sessions to learn more about applying for graduate school and being successful in graduate school, and the opportunity to meet one-on-one with directors of academic toxicology programs.

 Student Research Opportunities